ARE TEMPTATIONS TREATS BAD FOR CATS? THE REAL TRUTH

 - ORIJEN Original Freeze-Dried Cat Treats are nutrient-dense and high in protein, and whole free-run poultry and wild-caught fish

-- It is using raw animal ingredients, including meat, organs, cartilage, and bone
+- It uses raw animal ingredients, including meat, organs, cartilage, and bone.

 About this product: